joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/22/realestate/parks-slope-library-house-renovation.html

 **Cuba’s Fuel Crisis Brings Schools to a Standstill**\
-`Cuba’s already struggling schools are ending the academic year early because of a crippling fuel shortage caused by the U.S. oil blockade.`\
+`The country’s already-struggling schools are ending the academic year early because of a crippling fuel shortage caused by the U.S. oil blockade.`\
 https://www.nytimes.com/2026/06/22/world/americas/cuba-oil-gas-crisis-schools-education.html

 **The Dispute Over Events for America’s 250th Birthday, Explained**\